Ernest Manning: Early life and career

 In 1935, Manning went into the realm of provincial politics as Aberhart's right-hand man.
-Together, they created the Social Credit Party with the aim of bringing financial relief to Albertans, who were suffering because of the Great Depression.
+Together, they created the Alberta Social Credit Party with the aim of bringing the benefits of social credit to Albertans, who were suffering, they said, due to the effects of poor banking policies made worse by the Great Depression.

-Provincial politics
+Early provincial political career

 "Manning followed Aberhart into politics, becoming a key Social Credit organizer, and platform speaker before the 1935 election."
 In the 1935 provincial election, he was elected to the Legislative Assembly of Alberta as a Social Credit MLA from Calgary.
 The Socreds won an unexpected landslide victory in that election by winning 56 of the 62 seats in the Legislative Assembly.
 The United Farmers of Alberta, which had governed the province for fourteen years, lost every one of its seats and would never return to the legislature.

 Manning was named to the provincial cabinet at just 26 years old, becoming Alberta's provincial secretary and minister of trade and industry.
 Manning devoted himself wholly to his work, to such an extent that his health began to suffer.
 He eventually developed a bout of tuberculosis in November 1936, returning to work after just three month's convalescence.
-At the 1940 election, he switched seats and was elected from Edmonton, where he would remain for the rest of his political career.
-In 1943,he became Socred leader and premier of Alberta after Aberhart died.
+At the 1940 election, he switched seats and was elected in Edmonton, which he represented for the rest of his provincial political career.
+In 1943, he became Socred leader and premier.

+Military career

-At the outbreak of World War II, Manning joined the 49th Battalion of the Canadian Army Militia, qualifying as a lieutenant.
+At the outbreak of World War II, while sitting as an MLA, Manning joined the Edmonton Regiment of the Non-Permanent Active Militia, qualifying as a lieutenant.
 In 1943, he was promoted to the rank of captain.
 He had to discontinue his military duties when he was appointed Premier of Alberta.

-Premier
+Premier of Alberta

 "Manning's take-over of the premiership at Aberhart's sudden death in May 1943 was a foregone conclusion.
 He had been Aberhart's religious protege and his closest associate in cabinet.
 He was regarded by Aberhart, who had two daughters, almost as a son."
 Manning twice honoured Aberhart's 1935 promise to issue a Prosperity Certificate to Albertans.
 In 1957, his government announced a $20 Alberta Oil Royalty Dividend and issued a $17 dividend the next year.
 The policy was widely criticized, and the next year, Manning agreed to use oil royalties on public works and social programs instead.

 In 1935, Manning had famously entered the Alberta Cabinet as Provincial Secretary at only 26 years old.
 He was the youngest cabinet minister in all of British parliamentary history since William Pitt the Younger, who had served as the prime minister of Great Britain 152 years earlier.
 When he became premier at the age of 35, he was the youngest first minister since Pitt.
-Besides serving as Premier, he also held numerous other positions including Provincial Treasurer from 1944 to 1954, Minister of Mines and Minerals from 1952 to 1962, minister of trade and industry, attorney general from 1955 to 1968, and president of the executive council.
+Besides serving as premier, he also held numerous other positions including Provincial Treasurer from 1944 to 1954, Minister of Mines and Minerals from 1952 to 1962, minister of trade and industry, attorney general from 1955 to 1968, and president of the executive council.